CSEF Category Awards: 2019

 School: Korematsu (Fred T.) Middle School, El Cerrito, Contra Costa County

-- J2104 — Honorable Mention
+J2104 — Honorable Mention

-- Michael P. Bedrosian, Grade 8
+Michael P. Bedrosian, Grade 8 portrait

 Comparing the Effectiveness of Different Natural Repellents in Controlling the Vine Mealybug